anthony-aylward/mental-health/README.md

 research.

 As a final thought, it bears mentionioning that BISB aims to be an exemplary, **world class** establishment of bioinformatics training.
-If we aim to maintain that assertion then prompt, effective action on these points is all the more necessary.
+If we plan to maintain that assertion then we need to be better than the average grad program at UCSD.
+Prompt, effective action on these points is all the more necessary.